y-pakorn/EmbeddedMemoryGame/README.md

 ## Usage

 The compilable source code is in `./project.ino` file.
-Dependencies that are required is listed below.
+Dependencies that are required and modifiable settings are listed below.

 ### Dependencies